Minhbeo8/extension_multi_account_cloud/README.md

 **Step 3: All Done!**

 The script is now installed!
-Just navigate to one of the supported websites, and you will see the floating icon 🗂️.
+Just navigate to one of the supported websites, and you will see the floating icon.

+---

+### ‼️ Important Notes & Troubleshooting

+**Problem: The script doesn't run or the icon doesn't appear on mobile browsers (Kiwi, Lemur, etc.)?**

+*   **Solution:** On some mobile browsers, after installing Tampermonkey, you might need to enable **Developer Mode** for the extension to function correctly.
+    1. Open your browser and go to `chrome://extensions`.
+    2. In the top-right corner, find and turn on the **"Developer Mode"** switch.
+    3. Reload the website where you want to use the script.

+**Problem: Still no icon after trying the above?**

+*   **Solution:** Sometimes Tampermonkey just needs a restart.
+On the `chrome://extensions` page, find Tampermonkey, turn its switch **off**, and then immediately turn it **on** again.
+Reload your webpage.

 ---